markNZed/TaskFlow/shared/README.md

 * baseType is not used, would be like APPEND_stack
 * type is not used, would be like id
   * id could be renamed type, then instanceId could be renamed to id
+* error -> an object with type and message and stack (or just a free-form object)

 ### Task Processor
 The Task processor should: